Sach24eth/CS_554_Project_Intune/README.md

 npm run seed
 ```

-If for some reason the above fails, please follow these set
+If for some reason the above fails, please follow these steps
 ```jsx
   make sure you are in the root directory